codebayarea/codebayarea.github.io/_posts/2016-09-10-september-tenth-class.md

 ![The Community Room](/img/Python/09102016/DSCF2490.JPG)

-But after that, it was mostly smoothing sailing.
-After Cameron [helped the students](/img/Python/09102016/DSCF2491.JPG) get the Internet set up, the class was ready to begin.
+But after that, it was mostly smooth sailing.
+After Cameron [helped the students](/img/Python/09102016/DSCF2491.JPG) helped the students get the Internet set up, the class was ready to begin.
 Cameron gave a presentation about Python and giving examples of its usage in the real world.

 To follow, Cameron and Kylee helped the students download the pre-requisites to interact with Python.